Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ms. Phan Thi Kim Lien - Child Protection Technical Manager from World Vision International in Vietnam, believes that digital skills education is needed to help children reach "digital maturity".

 "This mindset goes beyond just protecting children from risks, but proactively empowering them to become confident and responsible digital citizens.
-It is no longer a matter of banning time spent online, but of guiding them to utilize technology effectively and creatively.
+It is no longer a matter of banning time spent online, but rather guiding them to use technology effectively and creatively.
 We need to see children not only as users but also as content creators, as true partners in this journey," Ms. Lien recommended.

 To realize these efforts, Mr. Nguyen Lam Thanh affirmed that the cooperation of the whole society is needed, from widely disseminating available safety tools on the platform to building useful content lines about culture, ethics, and lifestyle.